EASYNETY/1ta/docs/features/classes/README.md

 - [Classes & Courses Integration](./classes-courses-integration.md) - Documentation for classes and courses integration
 - [Enrollment Management System](./Enrollment.md) - Documentation for the slot-based enrollment system
+- [Slot-Based Enrollment with Waitlist](./SlotBasedEnrollment.md) - Documentation for the enhanced slot-based enrollment system with waitlist functionality

 ## Overview